 Briefing · 02/05/2026

-The same four patterns appear every time.
+The same four patterns appear repeatedly.

-2. The data was not ready
+2. The data was scattered

 AI and automation are hungry for structured, consistent data.
 Most workflows run on a mix of email threads, shared spreadsheets, informal messages, and tribal knowledge.
 The data is scattered, incomplete, inconsistently formatted, and often trapped in non-machine-readable forms.